jnichols93/React-Smurfs-2/README.md

 - [ ] `cd` into the forked copy of this repository.
 - [ ] **RUN** `yarn` to retrieve all `server-side` the dependencies.
 - [ ] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
 - [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
-You should see an array with one smurf in it returned to you.
+You should see an empty Array `[]` returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
 - [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
 - [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
 - [ ] **cd** into `smurfs` and run `yarn` to retrieve the client side dependencies.